melezhik/sparrow/papers/CI/README.md

 # Adding new feature to web application

-Let's add HTTP Basic authentication to your application:
+Let's add authetication to your application:

 app.psgi